forta-network/docs/docs/index.md

 - **traceRpcUrl** - development only; allows you to retrieve trace data from the specified JSON-RPC endpoint
 - **imageRepositoryUsername** - optional; provide authorization username when pushing to an image repository
 - **imageRepositoryPassword** - optional; provide authorization password when pushing to an image repository
-- **handlers** - specifies an array of file paths to your agent handlers (i.e. the files with the exported functions)
+- **documentation** - specifies the name of a markdown file containing agent documentation that is published with the agent
-- **documentation** - specifies the name of a markdown file containing agent documentation
+- **keyfile** - optional; specifies the name of a keyfile in ~/.forta to use for publishing (by default we assume there is only one keyfile)

 ## Javascript SDK